hraberg/enumerable/README.markdown

 Look at [LamdaLoader](http://github.com/hraberg/enumerable/blob/master/src/main/java/lambda/weaving/LambdaLoader.java) if you have different class loading needs.

-The API of lambda.enumerable.Enumerable is very similar to the [Enumerabe](http://ruby-doc.org/core/classes/Enumerable.html) module in Ruby:
+The API of lambda.enumerable.Enumerable is very similar to the [Enumerabe module in Ruby](http://ruby-doc.org/core/classes/Enumerable.html).
+You will be mainly importing static methods and fields from [Enumerable](http://github.com/hraberg/enumerable/blob/master/src/main/java/lambda/enumerable/Enumerable.java)

 You will want to use the *@LambdaParameter* annotation to mark fields of your own types to be used as blocks via static imports: